AdaCore/learn/intro_to_ada.rst

 -  The parameter of the case statement needs to be of a discrete type.
-   More later about what `discrete types <TODO:linktodiscretetypes>`__ are, but for the moment, it is enough to know that they cover integer and enum types.
+   More later about what `discrete types <TODO:linktodiscretetypes>`__ are, but for the moment, it is enough to know that they cover integer and enumeration types.

 -  Every possible value needs to be covered by the case statement.
 This will be checked at compile time.
 When using it on a value which has a